eriperspective/AI-MediaPie-Flight-Tracker/README.md

 Built by Eri Perspective

-Powered by Goose by Block and Claude Sonnet 4.5 by Anthropic
+Powered by goose by Block and Claude Sonnet 4.5 by Anthropic

 **Experience the magic of AI-powered gesture control in your browser!**

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.